 Private, for-pay tutors can be requested through SLAC or through individual departments.

 To request a private tutor through SLAC, as well as check if your desired subject is available, visit the SLAC "Request a private tutor" form.

-Finally, don't forget your professors!
+Finally, utilize your professors!
 They are a great resource and want you to learn.
-Stop by during their office hours or send them an email.
+Visit during their office hours or send them an email.
 If you have a specific question or concept that you are struggling with, it is best to let them know - it provides a starting point for the conversation.

 Check out Quizlet.
 This free website allows you to create and share virtual flashcards.
 You can also play competitive study games, like matching, spelling, and fill in the blank.